LELEC210X/LELEC210X/leaderboard/README.md

 Once the server is launched, the configuration file cannot be modified, so make sure to update it before.

-To submit a guess, you need to do a HTTP request.
+To submit a guess, you need to do an HTTP request.
 There exists many HTTP methods, but this project only uses `POST` (posting a value), `GET` (getting), and `DELETE` (deleting).